 Another problem is once you are done with the promotional period, AT&T doesn't express much interest in the way of retaining you as a customer.
 A great example of this is the price hikes you'll receive after the promotional period for your internet service ends.
 Then, when you call in to negotiate with a service rep, they will provide you with a quote that is often much higher than what new customers pay.

 Therefore, while the support is much better than say Comcast, that is also setting the bar quite low too.
-With AT&T you'll receive attentive service, but be prepared for a sticker shock if you plan to stay with it after your promotional period ends.
+AT&T's customer service representatives are attentive, but be prepared for a sticker shock if you plan to stay with the company after your promotional period ends.

 AT&T is a good option to consider, delivering a great selection of internet speeds and packages to satisfy a wide range of customer budgets and preferences.
 Adding to its allure is its 99 percent internet connection reliability, free anti-virus software, and excellent entertainment bundling options you won't find with other providers.
 With these things in mind, if you are seeking the best internet providers, like these here, you should give AT&T closer consideration.
 AT&T also offers several cell phone plans.
 You can check them out here.